katiehawcutt/countdown-clock/README.md

 # Countdown Timer

-### Things I learnt / experimented with in this project
+### Things I learnt / experimented with in this project:

 - I used const for the first time! (only used var up until now)
 - More use of setTimeout